Review and road test of the Mercedes-Benz GLA 250 4MATIC

 Ten Second Review of the Mercedes-Benz GLA 250 4MATIC

-With 208bhp from a 2.0-litre four-cylinder turbo engine driving all four wheels, you might think Subaru Impreza Turbo but no, this is the Mercedes-Benz GLA 250 4MATIC.
-Rehashing a classic engineering formula with the sort of modern efficiency that sees this compact crossover achieve 39.7mpg, while retaining the ability to hit 60mph in 6.9 seconds is sure to result in a steady stream of orders for Mercedes.
+With 211bhp from a 2.0-litre four-cylinder turbo engine driving all four wheels, you might think Subaru Impreza Turbo but no, this is the Mercedes-Benz GLA 250 4MATIC.
+Rehashing a classic engineering formula with the sort of modern efficiency that sees this compact crossover achieve a decent combination of power and efficiency.

 Mercedes-Benz isn't a company that tends to get caught on the hop when designing cars.
 For a manufacturer that has had such brazenly niche vehicles as the R63 AMG on its books, it's an astonishing oversight that, for right-hand drive markets at least, it has never had a compact SUV or crossover vehicle to compete with the likes of the Audi Q3, the BMW X1 or upmarket versions of countless Japanese contenders.
 This has been such a massive and lucrative market sector that the absence of a Mercedes product has become ever more pointed.
 Yes, you could buy the boxy GLK model on the continent, but that was never sophisticated enough to make the big numbers here.

 Stuttgart's answer is the GLA-Class.
 It's spun off a modified version of the A-Class chassis, which would have once meant it was awful, but now promises only good things.
 The GLA 250 4MATIC is a punchy petrol-powered version that might well show the talents of this chassis at their best.
 Can it carve a niche for itself?